klaarnut/user-docs/en/website-content.md

 <a name="insertblogwidget"></a>
 ## Insert blog widget

-You can Blog widget to insert your **Blog Catagory List** and **Recent Post List** along with content on the page you want for more connection and readers to your Blog.
+You can use Blog widget to insert your **Blog Catagory List** and **Recent Post List** among website content on the page you want for more connection and readers to your Blog.

-3 ways to insert Blog widget for your Blog Catagory List or Recent Post List to content are; as Section, as Block and as element along with the content.
+3 ways to insert Blog widget for your Blog Catagory List or Recent Post List to content are; as Section, as Block and as element among the content.

 - **As section**